Mapita/Canary/docs/api-status-attributes.md

-These are attributes of every `CanaryTest` instance that indicate test status.
+These are attributes of every [`CanaryTest`](api-introduction.md) instance that indicate test status.
 In general, it should not be necessary to access these attributes explicitly.
 It is not recommended that these attributes be overwritten.

 # aborted

 Indicates whether the test has been aborted.
+All aborted tests were also failed, but not all failed tests were aborted.
+When a test is marked as aborted, it implies that the failure cause the test to be terminated before it was fully completed.

 **Value:** `true` when the the test has been aborted and `false` when it has not.